fggreeff/quote-event-stream/README.md

 - Clone repository
 - Run `mvn clean install`
 - Run `bash local_setup/service_startup.sh` to start mysql in docker (script also sets env vars)
+- Run `RunEventStore` for reading events (WIP)
+- Run `RunWebService` and visit [localhost](http://localhost:8080/) for mapping ORM to mySQL relational DB (WIP)

 # Running the tests

 An explanation on how to run any automated tests that relate to the project.
+(WIP)

 # Clean up